10 Best Winter Boots Reviewed & Fully Compared

 Q: Will my winter boots stretch?

 A: Leather boots are known to stretch and can be done so in a controlled manner as part of the process of breaking them on.
+If you have a hard time initially putting on your leather boots they probably aren’t too small–it may just be that they need time to stretch.
 Boots made of rubber should not stretch; if they do, it will likely cause damage to them.

 Q: How should I store my winter boots?

 A: During the offseason, winter boots should be stored in an environment that isn’t too warm, is dry, and isn’t directly exposed to the sun.
 This is the best way to ensure they keep and can be used next winter.
 Failing to keep them in cool and dark environments can result in degradation of the material, and keeping them in a wet place can cause mildew.